DimaNik5/kfd-test-assignment-for-students/README.md

 - Basic encapsulation (private fields, public methods)

 ### ✅ **Data Structure Choices**
-- HashMap/Map for books and users (fast lookup)
+- HashMap/Map for books and library.users (fast lookup)
 - List for borrowing history (ordered records)
 - Set for unique collections where appropriate
 - Can explain your choices